Samarthkalanke/roadtrip/index.md

 ## Basic Information and Route
-We will be taking a road trip up to San Francisco from Monday through Thursday
+We will be taking a road trip up to Columbus, Ohio.
+The trip will take 4 days.

 ### Route
 ![](images/route.jpg)

-We plan on taking the 5 freeway for most of the way up for San Francisco.
-The trip will take approximately 8 hours, but will vary depending on traffic and how long we stop for
+We plan on going through the midwest, making many stops and exploring new territory, and having a lot of fun

 ## Schedule